LearnersGuild/curriculum-app/modules/Installfest/README.md

 ## Skills

-- Can install packages via homebrew
+- Can install packages via homebrew, in the terminal
-- Can install desktop applications via brew cask
+- Can install desktop applications via brew cask, in the terminal
-- Use a code linter in your editor
+- Can install a code linter in your editor

 ## Exercises